What do new variants of the coronavirus mean for Texans? And how can we best protect ourselves?

 "As much as everyone is getting tired of them, including myself, it's the most responsible and simplest thing you can do when these variants happen."

 Carlo recommends staying away from people who aren't following protocols to keep safe during the pandemic.

 "If you're around people who aren't doing that, then you need to think, 'Maybe I just need to avoid this situation altogether," he said.

-Disclosure: Texas Medical Association, New York Times and University of North Texas have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: The Texas Medical Association, The New York Times and the University of North Texas have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.